 Few retailers can operate out of warehouse-like stores with concrete flooring and practical metal shelving (Sears tried...), but Home Depot customers expect it, enabling it to minimize the remodeling costs that are common for other retailers, such as apparel stores.
 The proof is in the financials: Since 2013, Home Depot has generated $41.3 billion in free cash flow, exceeding the $38.7 billion in net income earned over the same period.

 Of course, Home Depot is a cyclical business.
 It does best when home prices are rising and new households are forming, important factors in housing construction and remodeling spending.
 Worries about housing spending have dented shares of the stock, which now trade at a 20% discount to their peak.

 Home Depot's business model was battle-tested in the great financial crisis a decade ago, and though profits dipped, the retailer remained solidly profitable throughout the crisis.
 And while other retailers may succumb to the threat of convenient online stores, it seems unlikely that the USPS will deliver water heaters and 20-foot long PVC pipes straight to your door any time soon.

-10 stocks we like better than Johnson & JohnsonWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*
+10 stocks we like better than Berkshire Hathaway (A shares)When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

-David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now… and Johnson & Johnson wasn't one of them!
+David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now… and Berkshire Hathaway (A shares) wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!